TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-vc707/README.txt

   make vivado-prog-fpga

-  or use xilinx programming tool
+or use iMPACT programming tool:

-  impact -b vivado/leon3-xilinx-vc707/leon3-xilinx-vc707.runs/impl_1/leon3mp.bit
+  make ise-prog-fpga

 to program the FPGA.